MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/delete-family-product-bundle.md

    - If you're using the Sales Professional app,
        - Select **Products** from the site map.

-3. Select a product family, product, or bundle record you want to delete, and on the command bar, select **Delete**.
+3. Select or open a product family, product, or bundle record you want to delete, and on the command bar, select **Delete**.

    :::image type="Delete a product" source="media/delete-product.png" alt-text="Delete a product":::